History

 The abbey at Margam quickly gained importance in the social, cultural and religious life of South Wales.
 In the second half of the 12th century, the Welsh chronicler, linguist and writer Gerald (Giraldus Cambrensis) celebrated the abbey for his alms and charity, although he also mentioned the incident of 1180, when a young man attacked and beat someone in the guest’s refectory, and the next day he was found dead.
 At the end of the 12th century, problems with the Cistercian lay brothers intensified, for which the abbot Conan (Cynan), who allegedly had unsuccessfully forbidden to drink beer, was condemned by the general chapter.
 In 1206, the lay brothers rebelled again, attacking Abbot Gilbert and the monk managing the monastery cellar.
 They were supposed to throw them off the horse and then chase them to the dormitory, where they both barricaded.
 According to Gerald, it was a reaction for mistreatment of lay brothers and further bans on drinking beer in the granges subordinate to the abbey.

 In 1203, the Margam Abbey received papal confirmation of its goods and privileges, and two years later the royal one, issued by king John.
 With this ruler, the Cistercians from Margam maintained exceptionally good relations, unlike the Cistercian monks from Strata Florida.
-John stayed twice on the abbey on his way to Ireland, and perhaps in exchange for this hospitality, he exempted Margam from taxes imposed on other convents.
+John stayed twice on the abbey on his way to Ireland, and perhaps in exchange for this hospitality, he exempted Margam from taxes imposed on other abbeys.
 A good period for the monastery was also the time when abbots John of Goldcliff (1213–1237) and John de la Warre (1237–1250) held office, when, among other things, another royal confirmation of privileges was received, this time issued by Henry III.
 Serious losses were not recorded until 1247, when due to the assault on the abbey’s property by Morgan ab Owain, although monks were later able to obtain compensation.
 Shortly afterwards, in 1268, several granges and arable lands were seized by Gilbert de Clare, earl of Gloucester, which was still complained to King Edward by the general chapter of the Order in 1291.

-It was not until the mid-14th and 15th centuries that the convent suffered from floods, animal diseases, increased taxation, plague and Welsh rebellions.
+At the end of the 13th century Margam was one of the richest abbeys in Wales with an annual income of £ 256, 2,600 hectares of arable land and 2,000 sheep.
+The Cistercians, as many as 38 monks and 40 lay brothers in 1336, were also involved in profitable mining of iron, lead and coal, as well as in horse breeding.
+It was not until the mid-14th and 15th centuries that the community suffered from floods, animal diseases, increased taxation, plague and Welsh rebellions.
 Major damages were recorded especially in 1412 during the Welsh uprising of Owain Glyndŵr.
 They were inflicted by insurgents because of the favorable attitude of the monks towards the English, though paradoxically, Margam Abbey at the end of the Middle Ages played an important role in the development of Welsh culture.
 Among others, Latin Annales de Margan was created here, a key source for the history of Glamorgan, as well as Book of Taliesin, one of the most famous Welsh manuscripts, containing a collection of the oldest Celtic poems.

 The abbey was dissolved by the king of England Henry VIII in 1536 and sold to Sir Rice Mansel.
 At that time, only 12 monks lived in the monastery (compared to 38 monks and 40 lay brothers in the fourteenth century).
 After the Mansel family, the abbey went over to the descendants of the feminine line, the Talbot family.
 In the nineteenth century, one of its members built a residence near the abbey, but the nave of the monastery church was still used as a parish church.